-Course Code: Course Name 4P1104 BUSINESS ENVIRONMENT Course Pre- requisites Course Objectives The objective of the course is to provide the student with a background of various environment factors that have major repercussions on business and sharpen their mind to watch and update the changes that occur constantly in this sphere.
-Expected Outcomes The students will able to understand the issues related to the industrial policy and regulation and their amendments from time to time.
+Course Code: Course Name: 5P1A14 Business Environment Course Pre- requisites: Course Objectives: The objective of the course is to provide the student with a background of various environment factors that have major repercussions on business and sharpen their mind to watch and update the changes that occur constantly in this sphere.
+Expected Outcomes: 1.
+The students will able to understand the issues related to the industrial policy and regulation and their amendments from time to time.
 The knowledge gained by the students on industrial, fiscal, monetary, foreign trade policies.
-These shall be useful for them to take decisions to ensure growth and sustainability of the organizations UNIT 1 INTRODUCTION TO BUSINESS ENVIRONMENT: Meaning of business, nature of modern business, Environment of business, introduction to economic environment - perspectives on the economic problem - The technological environment - The social and cultural environment - Industrial policy of 1991 and recent development - policy on foreign direct investment in Indian Industry

-FISCAL AND MONETARY POLICIES: Public revenues, public expenditure public debt - development activities financed by public UNIT 2 expenditure - an evaluation of recent fiscal policy of government of India-highlights of budget.
+These shall be useful for them to take decisions to ensure growth and sustainability of the organizations.
+Unit 1: Unit 1: Uni Unit 2: FISCAL AND MONETARY POLICIES: Public revenues, public expenditure public debt - development activities financed by public expenditure - an evaluation of recent fiscal policy of government of India- highlights of budget.
 Monetary Policy: Demand for and supply of money, objectives of monetary and credit policy, weapons of credit control in India.
-BALANCE OF PAYMENTS AND INDIA'S FOREIGN TRADE: Structure, major components, causes of disequilibrium in Balance of Payments, correction measures of disequilibrium in Balance of Payments, UNIT 3 impact of New Economic Policy on Balance of Payments, Recent trends.
+Unit 3: BALANCE OF PAYMENTS AND INDIA'S FOREIGN TRADE: Structure, major components, causes of disequilibrium in Balance of

+Payments, correction measures of disequilibrium in Balance of Payments, impact of New Economic Policy on Balance of Payments, Recent trends.
 India's Trade Policy: Magnitude and direction of Indian International Trade, Bilateral and multilateral agreements, EXIM policy, Role of EXIM Bank.
-LEGAL ENVIRONMENT: Consumer Protection Act, 1986: Introduction to consumer protection law in India - consumer councils - Redressal machinery - Rights of consumers - Consumer awareness.
-UNIT 4 Major provisions of the Competition Act, 2002.
+Unit 4: LEGAL ENVIRONMENT: Consumer Protection Act, 1986: Introduction to consumer protection law in India - consumer councils - Redressal machinery - Rights of consumers - Consumer awareness.
+Major provisions of the Competition Act, 2002.
 Information Technology Act, 2000 - scope and application of IT Act, 2000.
-Digital signature - e- governance penalties and adjudication - Cyber regulations appellate tribunals, Duties of subscribers.
-GLOBAL ENVIRONMENT: World Trade Organization - Nature and scope - Organisation and structure - trading blocks - role and functions of LINUTE C WTO in promoting world trade - Principles followed- Agreements UNIT 5 reached in the Uruguay round including TRIPS, TRIMS and GATS, Disputes settlement mechanism- Dumping and Antidumping measures - Critical review of WTO functioning. ❖ Business Environment- Text and Cases, Justin paul, TMLT - 2009.
-Business Environment, Saleem, Pearson-2008 Text Books: ❖ A Manual of Business Laws, S.N.
-Maheshwari and Maheshwari, Himalaya. ❖ Indian Economy, Dutt and Sundaram, S. Chand, New Delhi.
-Essentials of business environment, K. Aswathappa, Himalaya.
+Digital signature - e-governance penalties and adjudication - Cyber regulations appellate tribunals, Duties of subscribers.
+Unit 5: GLOBAL ENVIRONMENT: World Trade Organization - Nature and scope - Organisation and structure - trading blocks - role and functions of WTO in promoting world trade - Principles followed- Agreements reached in the Uruguay round including TRIPS, TRIMS and GATS, Disputes settlement mechanism- Dumping and Antidumping measures - Critical review of WTO functioning.
+Text Books: Business Environment- Text and Cases, Justin paul, TMLT - 2009.
+Business Environment, Saleem, Pearson-2008 A Manual of Business Laws, S.N.
+Maheshwari and Maheshwari, Himalaya.
+Indian Economy, Dutt and Sundaram, S. Chand, New Delhi.
+Reference Books: Essentials of business environment, K. Aswathappa, Himalaya.
 Business Environment, Suresh Bedi, Excel.
-Business Environment for Sustainable Development, Francis Cherunilam, HPH Reference Economic Environment of Business, H.L.
-Ahuja, S. Chand Books: Business Environment in a Global Context, Andrew Harison, Oxford Business and Society, Lawrence and Weber, TMH Recent Economic survey report of Government of India Assessment Mode: I Mid Examination - 40 Marks (Unit 1 & 2) II Mid Examination - 40 Marks (Unit 1 & 2) 80% weight age for better performance and 20% for other shall be considered from the above two mid examinations and consolidated to 40 Marks.
+Business Environment for Sustainable Development, Francis Cherunilam, HPH Economic Environment of Business, H.L.
+Ahuja, S. Chand Business Environment in a Global Context, Andrew Harison, Oxford Business and Society, Lawrence and Weber, TMH Recent Economic survey report of Government of India Assessment Mode: I Mid Examination - 40 Marks (Unit 1 & 2) II Mid Examination - 40 Marks (Unit 3, 4 & 5) 80% weightage for better performance and 20% for other shall be considered from the above two mid examinations and consolidated to 40 Marks.
 Semester End Examination - 60 Marks.
-He/she should secure a minimum of 50% marks UI JU70 IIIdIKS
+He/she should secure a minimum of 50% marks.